 Tahini Noodles are Asian inspired vegan noodles.
 The noodles are cooked and combined with a flavorful tahini sauce that is a touch sweet, has a slight hint of heat and the brightness of fresh ginger.
 Fresh vegetables are added in for pretty color and a nice crunch.

-Tahini Noodles can be served as a meatless meal.
+Tahini Noodles can be served as a meatless meal or as a side dish.
 Tahini is a ground sesame paste and a source of protein.
-I personally tend to serve this dish as a side dish with some grilled chicken or meat.
-It can be served warm or at room temperature, it is delicious both ways!
+The noodles can be served either warm or at room temperature.
+They are delicious either way.

 Tahini NoodlesPrint This

 - 2 tablespoons granulated sugar

 - 2 teaspoons fresh ginger, finely grated

 - ½ cup green onions, sliced into ½ inch pieces

 - 1 cup carrots, cut into matchstick pieces

 - 1 red bell pepper, cut into matchstick pieces